Fare Card & Token Vending Machine

 USER TESTING

-1. Purchase a ride as quickly as possible.
+1. Purchasing a ride as quickly as possible.

-2. Purchase rides at the lowest price available.
+2. Purchasing rides at the lowest available fare.

-The test results showed concept strengths and weaknesses.
+The test results highlighted the strengths and weaknesses of the concept:

-Additionally, we asked users to rate the new interface against the current one and got the following results:
+Additionally, we asked users to compare the new interface to the existing one, and the results were as follows:

 Scenario 1